coralblocks/CoralQueue/README.md

     // do whatever you want with the StringBuilder
     // just do not create garbage
     // copy char by char if needed
-    // or copy it to an external StringBuilder
+    // or copy the contents to an external StringBuilder }
-}
 queue.donePolling();
 ```